WebAuthn as a second factor

 • Attestation trusted certificates: A concatenation of PEM certificates that you trust for attestation

-• Relying Party display name: How the LemonLDAP::NG server will appear in the web browser messages displayed to the user
+• Relying Party display name: how the LemonLDAP::NG server will appear in the web browser messages displayed to the user

 • Relying Party ID: The domain name on which WebAuthn devices can be registered and used.
 It must be a non-public suffix of the portal’s hostname.